Helping Older Vermonters Live at Home

 Upward Bound: Helping Our Students Get to College

 TRIO programs like Upward Bound do enormously important work preparing young people for college.
 I come from a family that did not have a lot of money, and neither of my parents attended college.
 So I know from firsthand experience the challenges students can face when they are the first person in their family to get a post-secondary education.
-It can be difficult to figure out how to navigate all the forms, chose a school, and figure out how to pay for it.
+It can be difficult to figure out how to navigate all the forms, choose a school, and figure out how to pay for it.
 TRIO does an extraordinary job reaching out to young people, keeping them focused and giving them the confidence, skills and support they need to succeed.

 'I Urge the Hospital to Really Listen to the Nurses'